adamiao/sobel-filter-tutorial/README.md

 We do this operation for the entire input image and create a new image based on these outputs just describe above.

-This completes the application of thi edge detection technique.
+This completes the application of the edge detection technique.